 While typically there are no legal costs, you will have to pay a fee which will depend on the type of claim you are making.
-If you are on a very low income, you may not have to pay the fee.
-There’s more information about tribunal fees on GOV.UK.
+If you are on a very low income, you might not have to pay the fee.

 You will only be able to get a payment for damages if you can prove real financial loss – there is no compensation for hurt feelings or being upset unless there is evidence of discrimination.

-Zero hours contracts don’t specify the number of hours that an employee will be required to work.
+Zero-hours contracts don’t specify the number of hours an employee will be required to work.
 They affect mostly hotel, catering and shop staff, and apply to roughly one in twenty workers.
-Contracts will often say that you must be ready to work when asked.
-If you are on call to take on extra shifts in addition to your minimum number of guaranteed contractual hours, then you are not necessarily on a zero hours contract.
-Check with your employer if you are unsure.
+Contracts will often say you must be ready to work when asked.

-You should be paid your normal hourly rate, or at least either the National Living Wage, or National Minimum Wage.
+You should be paid your normal hourly rate, or at least the National Living Wage or National Minimum Wage.